nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.
+You are recommended to start with an empty LoveBook and follow the instructions sequentially in order for the example commands provided to be relevant.
+You can refer to the user guide for more details on the features.

 <box type="info" seamless>